-Valerie Carrigan works out of her studio in a historic mill in western Massachusetts where she produces drawings, prints, and artist books.
-Her work explores the intersection of the natural world and the human spirit.
-Valerie is a recent recipient of the College Book Art Association Member Support Grant and Martha Boschen Porter Fund Award of the Berkshire Taconic Foundation.
-She was selected to paint a mural in downtown North Adams, MA funded through a Cultural District Initiative Grant from the Massachusetts Cultural Council.
-Residencies include Maine Media Workshops + College, Penland School of Craft, and the Vermont Studio Center among others.
+Carrigan is a recent recipient of the College Book Art Association Member Support Grant (2023) and Martha Boschen Porter Fund Award of the Berkshire Taconic Foundation (2021).
+She was selected to paint a mural in downtown North Adams, MA (2021) funded through a Cultural District Initiative Grant from the Massachusetts Cultural Council.
+Residencies include Maine Media Workshops + College, Penland School of Craft, Vermont Studio Center, Zea Mays Printmaking, In Cahoots, and Directangle Press.
+Her artist books are held in special collections across the United States with recent acquisitions by Baylor University, Colorado State University, and Washington University at St. Louis.

 Email: carriganv@gmail.com